ds-104/datac104-website/index.md

 {%- if site.under_construction -%}
 <p class="warning">
 This site is under construction.
-All dates and policies are tentative until this message goes away.
+Further, all dates and policies apply to the Fall 2024 offering of Data C104 only.
 </p>
 {%- endif -%}